cbartram/kraken-client/README.md

 ### Mac
 On Mac you can check your java home location in a terminal window by using: echo $JAVA_HOME.
-You can set your java home variable by creating a file called: .bash_profile in your home directory (/Users/your-name/.bash_profile).
+You can set your java home variable by creating a file called: `.bash_profile` in your home directory (`/Users/your-name/.bash_profile`).
 In the bash profile file add the following line:

-export JAVA_HOME=<Path to your installed eclipse temurin location>
+`export JAVA_HOME=/Library/Java/JavaVirtualMachines/temurin-11.jdk/Contents/Home`

+_Note: Your installed Eclipse Temurin JDK location may vary.
+Double check._

 # Getting Started (Development)